- The rise of artificial intelligence (AI) has disrupted many industries in recent years

 - Analysis of Olay’s pre-determined “aging zones” (the forehead, cheek, mouth, crow’s feet, and under-eye), and

 Platform users will get recommendations specifically for the areas that could be “improved” but also for the areas that are already doing well and are considered “best”.

 A beta version of the web-based platform is already available and there are more than a whopping 1 million subscribers already on the platform.

 Want to know how this technology took shape and what are the various techniques used?
 This case study will help you understand how Parc built and enabled smarter skincare with Machine Learning for Olay

 The global retail sector’s technology spending will grow 3.6 percent to reach almost $203.6 billion in 2020, with similar growth rates for the next two years, according to the latest forecast from Gartner, Inc.

 Retail brands are investing huge sums of money to ensure we get the best experience.

 The Retail Industry today is more fragmented and competitive than ever before.
 Knowing about all the above developments I am sure you can gauge the speed of advancements ahead.
 AI is revolutionizing the retail industry by making it cost-effective to deliver a personalized, immersive and optimized experience for every customer.

 If you know about any other advancements in the field, then do share them in the comments section below.
-I would love to read them!You can also read this article on Analytics Vidhya's Android APP
+I would love to read them!You can also read this article on our Mobile APP